eandersons/energi-docker-compose/ReadMe.md

 only for the specified service.

-It is possible to build images and create containers for Energi Core Node versions other than the one specified in `.env.template.env`:
-`./e3dc update vX.Y.Z` or `./e3dc update core|monitor vX.Y.Z`.
-This may be
+It is possible to build images and create containers for Energi Core Node versions other than the one specified in `.env`: `./e3dc update vX.Y.Z` or `./e3dc update core|monitor vX.Y.Z`.
+This may be especially useful for cases when a new version has been released but it has not been reflected in `.env` yet to update Energi Core Node (and Monitor) to the lateset version.
-especially useful for cases when a new version has been released but it has not been reflected in `.env.template.env` yet to update Energi Core Node (and Monitor) to the lateset version.
-Note that there is a chance that this command will fail (most probably because of an error while building Monitor image when the newest `energi3` veresion cannot be compiled using the Go version specified in `nodemon/Dockerfile`), and in such case the following commands should be
+Note that there is a chance that this command will fail (most probably because of an error while building Monitor image when the newest Energi version cannot be compiled using the Go version specified in `nodemon/Dockerfile`), and in such case the following commands should be executed:
-executed:

 1. `./e3dc start core` to start core container as the image for the newest Core version should be already built;
-2. `./e3dc update monitor` if Energi Core Node Monitor is used; this will use the version that is specified in `.env.template.env`
+2. `./e3dc update monitor` if Energi Core Node Monitor is used; this will use the version that is specified in `.env`

-or `./e3dc update` to use Core and Monitor version specified in `.env.template.env` till isues are resolved in the repopsitory.
+or `./e3dc update` to use Core and Monitor version specified in `.env` till isues are resolved in the repopsitory.

 ## Helper script